Aurora, Texas, UFO incident: UFO Hunters investigation

-On November 19, 2008, UFO Hunters first aired another television documentary regarding the Aurora incident, titled "First Contact".
+On November 19, 2008, UFO Hunters premiered another television documentary regarding the Aurora incident, titled "First Contact".

-The documentary featured one notable change from the UFO Files story – Tim Oates, grandson of Brawley Oates and the now-owner of the property with the sealed well where the UFO wreckage was purportedly buried, allowed the investigators to unseal the well, in order to examine it for possible debris.
-Water was taken from the well which tested normal except for large amounts of aluminum present; the well had no significant contents.
+The documentary featured one notable change from the UFO Files story.
+Brawley Oates's grandson Tim Oates, now-owner of the property with the sealed well where the UFO wreckage was purportedly buried, allowed the investigators to unseal the well in order to examine it for possible debris.
+Despite tests indicating that the well water had a significant concentration of aluminum, it otherwise tested normal and contained no sign of substantial debris.
 It was stated in the episode that any large pieces of metal had been removed from the well by a past owner of the property.
-Further, the remains of a windmill base were found near the well site, which allegedly refuted Ms. Pegues' statements (from the 1979 Time magazine article) that Judge Proctor never had a windmill on his property.
+Further, the remains of a windmill base were found near the well site, which allegedly refuted Ms. Pegues' statements from the 1979 Time magazine article that Judge Proctor never had a windmill on his property.

 In addition, the Aurora Cemetery was again examined.
 Although the cemetery association still did not permit exhumation, using ground-penetrating radar and photos from prior visits, an unmarked grave was found in the area near other 1890s graves.
 However, the condition of the grave was badly deteriorated, and the radar could not conclusively prove what type of remains existed.

 The land owner gave them pieces of metal that contained mostly aluminum and an unknown element.

 In popular culture

-The incident is dramatized in the 1986 film The Aurora Encounter, as well as being discussed within History Channel's Ancient Aliens third-season premiere (entitled Aliens and the Old West) that focuses on late 19th-century UFO sightings in western North America.
+The incident is dramatized in the 1986 film The Aurora Encounter, as well as being discussed within the History Channel's Ancient Aliens third-season premiere (entitled Aliens and the Old West) that focuses on late 19th-century UFO sightings in western North America.

-An independent short movie co-written and co-directed by musician and historian Thomas Negovan and Aaron Shaps simply entitled Aurora dramatizes the incident as well as combines it with the Nazi conspiracy theory of Die Glocke.
+An independent short movie co-written and co-directed by musician and historian Thomas Negovan and Aaron Shaps, Aurora, dramatizes the incident and combines it with the Nazi conspiracy theory of Die Glocke.

-The incident is satirized in The Firesign Theatre's 1974 comedy LP Everything You Know Is Wrong, performed from about 3:00 to 4:42 on Side A, with following thematic references.
+The incident is satirized in The Firesign Theatre's 1974 comedy LP Everything You Know Is Wrong, performed from about 3:00 to 4:42 on Side A.